suarez96/Heart_Statlog_Classifier/README.md

 #### SVM Tuning
 In this section, we will describe a series of concise steps taken in an attempt to increase the model accuracy and scale it to the desired size of one million entries (the entire test set).
 I used the parameters in the best trainings to fine tune my svm for the following group of trainings.
-For this, I made great use of the _GridSearchCV_ library and greatly appreciate the efficiency that it granted the workflow in this project through automation; For simple machine learning tasks, I highly recommend it.
+For this, I made use of the _GridSearchCV_ library and greatly appreciate the efficiency that it granted the workflow in this project through automation; For simple machine learning tasks, I highly recommend it.
 In any case: the steps (almost all of them, at least) we followed for tuning were as follows:

 - We increased the sample size from _20000 to 40000_ and added the default _3rd degree polynomial_ kernel to our kernel searchspace parameters.
-We used a _slack variable selection of 10, 50 and 100_ as well as a selection of _1k, 5k and 10k for maximum number of iterations.
+We used a _slack variable selection of 10, 50 and 100_ as well as a selection of _1k, 5k and 10k for maximum number of iterations_.
 We started the tuning by using a _2 fold cross validation_ in our grid search.
 Training time: 5 min, 46 s.

 ![Initial Tuning](3.png)